N8ers/colorGame/README.md

 This fun game can help you work on your RGB identification skills!
 It's a part of Colt Steel's online course "The Web Developer Bootcamp".
-This exciting game features a good deal of Javascript logic, as well as some DOM manipulation.
+This exciting game uses HTML5, CSS3, and Javascript - as well as some DOM manipulation and Event Listeners!
-The code is riddled with Event Listeners!

 <a href="http://sheryak-colorgame.surge.sh/" target="_blank">ColorGame!</a>